 China’s leaders believe that an improved China-style economic model gives it the advantages of a market economy and of the government — especially the latter.

 Since the China-US trade war began, Xi has reiterated on various occasions that China wants to be in control of its core technologies, and these technologies can only develop if China is self-reliant.
 He also said that China would leverage its “whole-nation system” to focus on core technologies.
-The “whole-nation system” is China’s weapon in its strategic battle with the US: while China can “come together to make things happen” (集中力量办大事), the US cannot unite.
+The “whole-nation system” is China’s weapon in its strategic battle with the US: while China can “do great things with concentrated power” (集中力量办大事), the US cannot unite.
 China’s leaders believe that China’s “whole-nation system” is better than the US system, which means that they believe their government-led economic model is better than America’s corporate-focused free economy.
 The bottom line is that China’s system has to be better than America’s.

 Previously, the planned economies of the Soviet Union and China did not allow them to fulfil their dream of overtaking the US.
 Now, China’s government-led economic model has a fair component of a market economy.
 China’s leaders believe that an improved China-style economic model gives it the advantages of a market economy and of the government — especially the latter.